benmarwick/ctv-archaeology/Archaeology.md

 #### Paleoenvironmental Proxies

+- `r pkg("tidypaleo")` provides a set of functions for age-depth model management, stratigraphic visualization, and common statistical transformations.
 - `r pkg("shoredate")` offers methods to shoreline date coastal sites based on their present-day elevation and the trajectory of past relative sea-level change.

 #### Archaeological Time Series